netzkind/telegraf-kostal-modbus/README.md

 * Please edit the line `- "plenticore.local:10.7.77.10"` so the IP matches the IP of your Plenticore.
 * Please edit the two lines with `- INFLUXDB_ADMIN_PASSWORD=secret` to change the admin-password for influxdb

+### Configuring the dashboard

+Once Grafana is up and running, you can reach it at Port 3000 on the IP of your Docker node (When running with Docker Toolbox on Windows, thats http://192.168.99.100:3000).

+After accessing Grafana, you can also edit the contained Dashboard ("Kostal Plenticore").
+To do so, please log into Grafana with the user "admin" and the password from the docker-compose.yaml line "GF_SECURITY_ADMIN_PASSWORD=secret".

+* The dashboard contains variables for the price of consumption and feed in.
+You may want to change these
+* The dashboard contains a gauge-diagram for "Erzeugung" which is by default set to "9900 Wp".
+Please feel free to edit this
+* The dashboard is provisioned into the docker image and may not be saved.
+Please use "Save as" instead once to create a copy of your own

 ## Where's the data stored?

 By default, this project stores the data in so-called docker volumes.
 There are different ways on how to backup and